calumryan/a11ywebsites/content/showcase/2020-12-05-buckinghamshire.md

 ---

-Buckinghamshire Council website overall meets grade.
-Many areas of the site also meet grade with enhanced contrast, wording and readability.
+Buckinghamshire Council website has some enhanced contrast, wording and readability.
 The site appears to use features from the GOV UK Design System which is a good foundation for making accessible websites.